 Benefits of Magnesium Supplements

 Magnesium is a co-factor in over 300 body processes.
 Getting enough magnesium can improve athletic performance and recovery, influence sleep quality, and contribute to solid heart, nerve, bone, and mental health.
-You also need it for energy production and muscle contraction, so strength athletes will want to avoid a magnesium deficiency.
-(1)
+You also need it for energy production and muscle contraction, so strength athletes should aim to avoid a magnesium deficiency.
+(2)

 Here’s a quick breakdown of the science behind some of the major magnesium benefits.

-- May Improve Muscle Recovery: Magnesium can reduce calcium buildup in your cells, which may increase muscle relaxation after a tough workout, potentially decreasing muscle soreness.
+- May Improve Muscle Recovery: In addition to the above lifter’s guide to magnesium, this vital mineral can also help reduce calcium buildup in your cells, which may increase muscle relaxation after a tough workout, potentially decreasing muscle soreness.
 Better sleep from magnesium can also improve muscle recovery.
-(23)
+(10)

 How Much Do Magnesium Supplements Cost?